There is a range of places to see in our part of Hampshire and we are only 25 miles from the coast and yet within easy reach of London.

 In Oakhanger itself, there is a 19th century church overlooking the village green.
 At the edge of the village is Shortheath Common, a site of Special Scientific Interest.
 This ancient common land has been awarded special conservation status in recognition of the habitats it encompasses.

+The Hanger Free House opened in the village in 2020 (01420 478673).
 The Chocolate Frog Tea Rooms ( chocolatefrogcompany.co.uk ), just a few minutes away, offers breakfasts, coffees, light lunches and teas.

 Places to visit within easy reach include: